2 Project governance

 Contributing to the buffer

-From Version 2.0 of the Woodland Carbon Code, projects each contribute 20% of the project’s net carbon sequestration to the buffer.
-With previous versions of the standard, projects contributed a variable amount (15% to 40%) based upon project risk.
+From version 2.0 of the Woodland Carbon Code, projects each contribute 20 percent of the project’s net carbon sequestration to the buffer.
+In version 1.3 and earlier, projects contributed a variable amount (15 percent to 40 percent) based on project risk.

-At validation, 20% of Pending Issuance Units are transferred into the Woodland Carbon Code buffer account managed by Scottish Forestry.
+At validation, 20 percent of Pending Issuance Units are transferred into the Woodland Carbon Code buffer account managed by Scottish Forestry.
 This indicates the potential size of the buffer over time.
 It will not be possible to make claims from the Pending Issuance Units in the buffer account.

 On verification of each vintage/ monitoring period, Pending Issuance Units will be converted to Woodland Carbon Units.
-20% of verified Woodland Carbon Units from that vintage will be allocated to the buffer account managed by Scottish Forestry.
-Verified Woodland Carbon Units in the buffer can be drawn on in case of any losses of verified Woodland Carbon Units from a project.
+20 percent of verified Woodland Carbon Units from that vintage will be allocated to the buffer account managed by Scottish Forestry.
+Verified Woodland Carbon Units in the buffer can be drawn on by the project developer in case of any losses of verified Woodland Carbon Units from a project.
 Buffer units are not tradable.

 Losses

-A ‘loss’ of carbon is defined as when the woodland loses some of its trees and standing volume, and therefore carbon due to avoidable or unavoidable circumstances.
+A ‘loss’ of carbon is defined as when the woodland loses some of its standing volume, and therefore carbon due to avoidable or unavoidable circumstances.

-Should a loss occur, the project should immediately inform the Woodland Carbon Code Secretariat.
+If there is a loss of Woodland Carbon Units or Pending Issuance Units which are sold, the project should immediately inform the Woodland Carbon Code team.

-The project must submit a loss event report within six months of discovery of the loss.
+The project should submit a loss report within six months of discovery of the loss.
 The relevant number of buffer units to cover the loss will be put on hold.

-The project will then conduct their next regular verification as per the verification schedule.
+The project will then conduct its next regular verification as per the verification schedule.

 Reversals

-A reversal is defined as when the net greenhouse gas benefit of the project, taking into account the baseline, leakage and project carbon sequestration, is negative in a given monitoring period/vintage.
+A reversal is defined as when the net greenhouse gas benefit of the project is negative in a given monitoring period or vintage.
 The size of the reversal is the net carbon sequestration at the current verification minus the net carbon sequestration at the previous verification.

-- The project design document shall be reviewed with a view to taking corrective actions to make good the losses in a reasonable timeframe of, perhaps, 10 to 20 years.
+- The landowner should review the project and management plan with a view to taking corrective actions to make good the losses in a reasonable timeframe of, perhaps, 10 to 20 years.

-No Reversal/Increase: If at the next regular verification there has been a net increase in carbon sequestration since the previous verification, then there is no reversal and any Woodland Carbon Code Buffer units put on hold at the time of the loss event report will be released back to the buffer.
+If at the next regular verification there has been a net increase in carbon sequestration since the previous verification, then there is no reversal and any buffer units put on hold at the time of the loss report will be released back to the buffer.

 Replenishing the buffer